ZeeshanMalik9/Porfolio/README.md

 1. Push the project to a GitHub repository.
 2. Go to **Settings > Pages**.
 3. Select the `main` branch and save.
-4. Your portfolio will be live at `https://yourgithubusername.github.io/portfolio/`.
+4. Your portfolio will be live at `https://zeeshanmalik9.github.io/Porfolio/`.

 ## 🏆 Contributions & Support
 Feel free to fork this repository, create pull requests, or open issues for suggestions and improvements!

 ## 📧 Contact
-For any inquiries, reach out via [your email] or connect on [LinkedIn/Twitter].
+For any inquiries, reach out via [zeeshan.m9990@gmail.com] or connect on [https://www.linkedin.com/in/zeeshan-malik-32a259219/].

 ---
 ⭐ Don't forget to **star** this repository if you found it useful!